-Page 433: If you have time, and access to the Adobe Photoshop application, allow the students to create their own combinations of layers, perhaps with text, shape or Adjustment layers.
+Also, if you have time, and access to the Adobe Photoshop application, allow the students to create their own combinations of layers, perhaps with text, shape or Adjustment layers.
+Place that image with the Link option selected, and then deselected to see the difference.